GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/InstallWin.rst

 3. Preparing *DockerFile*
 --------------------------

-Let us now prepare installation picking a destination folder and editing our *Dockerfile*
+Let us now prepare the installation, picking a destination folder and editing our *Dockerfile*:

 .. code:: shell